Critical fragility in socio-technical systems

-The degree of substitutability of the production system has been the subject of very animated debates regarding the impact to European economies of receiving less gas from Russia as a consequence of the war in Ukraine, see e.g. Ref. \cite{moll}.

-{\bf Temporal criticality.} Bringing {\it timeliness\/}, the universally-adopted quality standard for STSs, into the picture, we expect the proximity to criticality of constrained optimized solutions to manifest itself in terms of the system's propensity to accumulate and propagate of {\it operational delays\/} that may run out-of-control.
-Indeed, this is an overarching aspect of STSs ranging from financial markets (e.g., liquidity not available when and where needed), to transport (e.g., physical trains/planes or crew members not present at the start of a scheduled service), to production (e.g., raw materials not available at firms when goods need to be produced), to food systems (e.g., grain has not arrived in time at the port for shipping).
+{\bf The limiting operational performance of timeliness as critical fragility.} Given our argument earlier --- {\it viz.\/}, improving cost- and time-efficiencies are, in essence, tantamount to reducing temporal buffers while maintaining scheduled operations --- when we bring {\it timeliness\/}, the universally-adopted quality standard for STSs, into the picture, we expect the proximity to criticality of constrained optimized solutions to manifest itself in terms of the system's propensity to accumulate and propagate of {\it operational delays\/} that may run out-of-control.
+Indeed, this is an overarching aspect of STSs ranging from financial markets (e.g., liquidity not available when needed), to transport (e.g., physical trains/planes or crew members not present at the start of a scheduled service), to production (e.g., raw materials not available at firms when goods need to be produced), to food systems (e.g., grain has not arrived in time at the port for shipping).
 Specifically, from statistical physics, we expect the systems to be extremely sensitive to delays close to criticality --- the closer the system is to the cliff edge, the higher the magnitudes of the delays, and the longer their persistence.
-We foresee such behavior to be characterized as {\it critical behavior in the temporal dimension\/}, and coin the term {\it temporal criticality\/} to describe it.
-With increasing proximity to the edge of the cliff, we expect temporal criticality to be associated with diverging correlation times in a power-law fashion.
+We foresee such behavior to be characterized as {\it critical behavior in the temporal dimension\/}.